notbxno/vatssa-procedures-hub/docs/Enroute/AFRS_FSS/South Africa (FAXX)/faja-se.md

     Should two aircraft be on track for the same entry waypoint into FQMA (either ORNAD, TONKA or EPRET), then guaranteed that the 10 minute separation will not be a factor, the other aircraft may be routed to a different entry point in accordance to avoid a 10 minute delay.

 Aircraft not flying into FQMA, but are transitting via the FQBE FIR should ensure 10 minute separation between aircraft at the same level.
 Aircraft typically flying into FQBE will be handed off at eastbound levels.

-### Maseru

-All aircraft flying into and out of FXMM are subject to 10 minute separation on all inbound and outbound flights heading in the same direction.

 ### Matsapha TMA